 Tips for Drinking and Eating in Edinburgh on the Cheap

-• Seek out happy hours: There are so many bars and restaurants in Edinburgh that many offer up happy hour/student specials as a way to bring in customers.
+• Seek out happy hours: There are so many bars and restaurants in Edinburgh that many offer happy hour/student specials as a way to bring in customers.
 You can score some pretty epic deals on beer, haggis, wings, snacks, and other appetizers.
 Happy hour is usually sometime between 3 pm to 6 pm (this can vary).

-• Avoid fancy sit down restaurants: Street food, kebab places, Indian/Chinese/Thai… they’re all here and they are tasty and cheap.
+• Avoid fancy sit-down restaurants: Street food, kebab places, Indian/Chinese/Thai… they’re all here and they are tasty and cheap.
 You can almost always score a decent takeaway meal between £5-8 (or less).

 • Avoid drinking at bars: Going to a bar or two is a quintessential experience when visiting any new city.
 That said, bars in Edinburgh are expensive as hell.
 Consider buying wine and drinking it in by the Water of Leith like a hobo instead.